VolkovLabs/business-media/README.md

 ## Introduction

-The Base64 Image/Video/Audio/PDF Panel is a plugin for Grafana that displays raw and Base64 encoded files in PNG, JPG, GIF, MP4, WEBM, PDF formats.
+The Base64 Image/Video/Audio/PDF Panel is a plugin for Grafana that displays raw and Base64 encoded files in PNG, JPG, GIF, MP4, WEBM, MP3, OGG, PDF formats.

 ### Demo